TanmayJain33/TanmayJain33/README.md

 I'm Tanmay from India, and I do content on Android and Web Development.
 I really enjoy learning languages like Kotlin, JavaScript and Python and frameworks like Bootstrap and React Native.

 ## Skills and Experience
-* 👩‍💻 HTML, CSS, Bootstrap
+* 👩‍💻 HTML, CSS, Bootstrap, Tailwind
-* 📱 Android Deveelopment
+* 📱 Android Development
 * ⚛ React Native

 - 🔭 I’m currently working on my projects.
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Github